A New Way Forward for

 If you disagree or are unsure, we encourage you to suggest improvements.
 Our policy positions are intended to be the start of a conversation.

-You can also use the feedback button throughout the site to share ideas or suggestions.
+You can use the feedback button throughout the site to share ideas or suggestions.

 CIVPAC’s Logo